Dividend stocks: Should you invest in it?

-Why some companies give dividends and other don’t?
+Why some companies give dividends and others don’t?

-In general, growing companies don’t give dividends whereas mature financially strong companies which do not have much scope to grow or to reinvest the profits, give dividends to its shareholders.
+In general, growing companies don’t give dividends whereas mature financially strong companies which do not have much scope to grow or to reinvest the profits, give dividends to their shareholders.

 Even large companies that can grow, reinvests their money and does not give dividends.